cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

   as a byte string.

-* `EXPANDED_SIZE: Unsigned` is the number of pseudorandom bytes that are sampled when per field element when expanding a seed into a sequence of field elements (see {{prg}}).
+* `EXPANDED_SIZE: Unsigned` is the number of pseudorandom bytes that are sampled per field element when expanding a seed into a sequence of field elements (see {{prg}}).

   > CP It might be helpful to specify valid ranges for `EXPANDED_SIZE`.
 Perhaps